-If you find yourself in Mexico City and you have some extra time coupled with a thirst for adventure, consider exploring the surrounding cities, towns, and villages only a few hours away!
+If you find yourself in CDMX having exhausted your Mexico City trip itinerary and you have some extra time coupled with a thirst for adventure, you should most definitely spend the time exploring the surrounding cities, towns, and villages only a few hours away!

 Each location has an abundance of art, festivals, interesting local cuisine, and historic architecture to behold.
 There’s truly something for everyone, and the immense variety will make it challenging to pick only one destination!

-This post will cover 11 of my favorite weekend getaways from Mexico City.
+This post will cover a handful of my favorite weekend getaways from Mexico City.
+If you’ve got the chance to extend your CDMX trip, you’ve gotta make time for some of these nearby adventures!

 This post may contain affiliate links.
 You won’t be paying a cent more, but in the event of a sale, the small affiliate commission I receive will help keep this blog running/pumping out useful and free content.
 Thanks a lot!